dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 # Uninstall

+This guide tells you different ways to uninstall OCLP and/or patches.

-### Delete everything and revert back to native macOS
+## Delete everything and revert back to native macOS

 Boot a native macOS installer, go to Disk Utility and choose View -> Show All Devices.
 Wipe the full disk by choosing the top option on the left sidebar and start macOS installation.